ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Palo Alto College Tuition Information

-If these numbers sound impossible, remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theactual cost of attending college feel more doable until you've finishing school and found a job.
+If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
+Many students pay far less than the total tuition after grants, scholarships, and tuition discounts are applied.
+Plus, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.

 Explore other Texas colleges